tjr214/tree-of-life/README.md

 - Add new color schemes
 - Implement custom color effects
 - Modify color parsing logic without affecting the main Tree of Life structure

+### Dynamic Text Color

+The visualization automatically adjusts text colors based on the background brightness:

+- For light-colored backgrounds, black text is used
+- For dark-colored backgrounds, white text is used
+- This ensures optimal readability regardless of the background color

+This feature works for both Sephiroth numbers and Path numbers/symbols, and maintains the current behavior for non-focused elements (which are grayed out).

 ### Color Schemes